 Lab Equipment Disposal Procedure

-- Clean and decontaminate the equipment as appropriate.
+- Clean and decontaminate the equipment, as appropriate.

-- Have hazardous components removed, if necessary.
+- Have any hazardous components removed by UVM Technical Services Partnership, if necessary.

 Hazardous Component Removal